Grenada: Tourism

 Tourism is the mainstay of Grenada's economy.
-Conventional beach and water-sports tourism is largely focused in the southwest region around St George, the airport and the coastal strip.
+Conventional beach and water-sports tourism is largely focused in the southwest region around St George, the airport, and the coastal strip.
 Ecotourism is growing in significance.

 Grenada has many beaches around its coastline, including the 3 km long Grand Anse Beach in St. George's, often described as one of the best beaches in the world.
 Grenada's many waterfalls are also popular with tourists.
 The nearest to St. George's is the Annandale Waterfalls; others include Mt.
-Carmel, Concord, Seven Sisters and Tufton Hall.
+Carmel, Concord, Tufton Hall and St Margaret's also known as Seven Sisters.

-Several festivals also draw in tourists, such as Carriacou Maroon and String Band Music Festival in April, the Annual Budget Marine Spice Island Billfish Tournament, the Island Water World Sailing Week, and the Grenada Sailing Festival Work Boat Regatta.
+Several festivals also draw in tourists, such as Grenada's Carnival Spice Mas in August, Carriacou Maroon and String Band Music Festival in April, the Annual Budget Marine Spice Island Billfish Tournament, the Island Water World Sailing Week, and the Grenada Sailing Festival Work Boat Regatta.

 Education

-Education in Grenada consists of kindergarten, pre-primary school, primary school, secondary school and tertiary education.
-The government has spent 10.3% of its budget on education in 2016, the third highest rate in the world.
+Education in Grenada consists of kindergarten, pre-primary school, primary school, secondary school, and tertiary education.
+The government spent 10.3% of its budget on education in 2016, the third highest rate in the world.
 Literacy rates are very high, with 98.6% of the population being able to read and write.
-Schools include: